borysneselovskyi/postgres_workshop/excersises/README.md

 [Back to Exercise #1](#2-exercise-1---simple-performance-misbehavior)

 ### Step 4
-Prime the cache with a different value and then test again:
+Prime the cache with a different value and then test again - see: [04-query-psql.sql](04-query-psql.sql):

 ```bash
 ./04-query-psql.sh